ashraffyi/Data-Engineering-Capstone-Project/README.md

 2. Data_to_redshift

 ### Step 5: Complete Project Write Up
 The goal of the project was to have the data setup for a ML model.
-The
+The queries will be decied when desgine the ML model.
+The reason I chose this model is to demonstrate how we can take COVID-1 data from opensources

 ## III.
 Conclusion